Tag: silliness

 Cee’s Fun Foto Challenge: Farm Animals

 No, this cow did not lose an argument with a bucket of white paint.
-Belted Galway cattle are bright white in the middle, with either brown or black fore and aft.
+Belted Galloway cattle are bright white in the middle, with either brown or black fore and aft.
 The white is usually in a neat band, much like the rust-colored band on a woolly bear caterpillar.
 Maybe this cow’s sloppy band comes from too much time in a certain pub.

 What the World Needs